InEngine-NET/InEngine.NET/docs-src/queuing.md

 # Queuing

+InEngine.NET's queue functionality allows for commands to be run in the background with a simple publish/consume model.

 ## Prerequisites

-Redis is required to use the InEngine.NET Queue feature.
+Redis is required to use the InEngine.NET queue feature.
 It can be installed on Ubuntu with this command:

 ```bash